Last Updated on

 There are over 40,000 different varieties of rice and each has a unique flavour, so not all rice variety is bland.

-One of the biggest benefits of a plain tasting food source such as rice is that it makes a brilliant support act for all other flavours.
+One of the best thing about a plain tasting food source such as rice is that it is a blank canvas to add other flavours.

-The neutral flavour of rice makes it so easy to combine with most spices and herbs.
-There are few spices that are best for adding that bit of punch.
+The neutral taste of rice makes it so easy to combine with most spices and herbs.
+Some herbs and spices are best for rice that give it a flavour punch.

-The type of spices what go well with rice depends on the type of rice dish you wish to make.
+The type of spices to add to rice while cooking depends on the type of rice dish you wish to make.

-Although you can mix and match the below list of spices and herbs for making your chosen rice dish, I have broken down the list according to some of the best spices for rice as per the cuisine.
+Whichever way you choose to cook rice, you can mix and match the below list of spices and herbs for making your chosen rice dish.

 Spices for Indian Rice Dishes